 - Community Benefits: Substantial increase in property tax revenues for the Borough of Ridgefield, New Jersey.

 - Two-Way Capability: Can transmit power either way between New Jersey and New York.

 New Jersey System Upgrades

 System upgrades in northern New Jersey are an integral part of the Hudson project “package.”
-The actual work of implementing the upgrades will be performed by the transmission-owning electric utilities in whose territories the work will take place.
-The cost of the upgrades, estimated at nearly $180 million, will be borne by the Project.
+The actual work of implementing the upgrades was performed by the transmission-owning electric utilities in whose territories the work took place.
+The cost of the upgrades, estimated at nearly $180 million, have been borne by the Project.

-The upgrades will reduce transmission constraints and improve power flow in New Jersey, especially during the critical peak demand periods.
-While the package of upgrades is a result of Hudson’s presence in the system, many of the individual work items would be necessary even without Hudson simply because parts of the system are approaching their limits due to steadily increasing demand.
+The upgrades have reduced transmission constraints and improved power flow in New Jersey, especially during critical peak demand periods.
+While the package of upgrades is a result of Hudson’s presence in the system, many of the individual work items were necessary even without Hudson simply because parts of the system were approaching their limits due to steadily increasing demand.

-The ultimate result of these upgrades will be increased reliability – a reinforced transmission system that is better able to withstand periods of peak demand and system disturbances.
-A strengthened system also produces a wider range of choices in meeting future energy needs because a more robust transmission system will already exist to support them.
-As an example, reinforcing the system to facilitate power flow means improved access to renewable energy sources such as Pennsylvania wind power, especially since most of the upgrades will be in westward locations of the PJM grid.
+The ultimate result of these upgrades is increased reliability – a reinforced transmission system that is better able to withstand periods of peak demand and system disturbances.
+The strengthened system also produces a wider range of choices in meeting future energy needs because a more robust transmission system already exists to support them.
+As an example, the reinforced system facilitates power flow and means improved access to renewable energy sources such as Pennsylvania wind and solar power, especially since most of the upgrades are in westward locations of the PJM grid.

 Also, from the standpoint of electrical system reliability, the Project has two-way power transfer capability, meaning that in an emergency such as a blackout in northern New Jersey, it could provide valuable assistance in restoring the local transmission grid.
 In addition, as an HVDC system, the Project has certain electrical characteristics that can be used to maintain the stability of its interconnecting utility (PSE&G).